pulp-platform/snitch_cluster/docs/ug/system_integration.md

 By default, the build directories of all auto-generated sources live in the Snitch cluster repo.
 If you are simultaneously working on the Snitch cluster and your derived system repos, it may be beneficial to have separate build directories for your artifacts, to avoid having to regenerate the sources for the right target every time you switch between the two.

-To overwrite the build directory for the generated cluster wrapper, add the following customization line to your Makefile, to point `SN_GEN_DIR` to a directory of your choice:
+To overwrite the build directory for the generated cluster wrapper package, add the following customization line to your Makefile, to point `SN_GEN_DIR` to a directory of your choice:
 ```Makefile
 SN_GEN_DIR = $(SYSTEM_GENERATED_RTL_DIR)
 ```